julyou/Music-Player-App/README.md

 - You can locate my visual component by running Main.main(), which will display a splash screen before loading the application.
 - You can save the state of my application by clicking the "Save playlists" button in the playlists window.
 - You can reload the state of my application by clicking the "Load playlists" button in the playlists window.
+- Note: the two events when adding and deleting songs in a playlist